 Retail investors have been diamond-handing AMC stock for quite some time now.
 Massive props to those of you who have been holding since AMC’s gamma squeeze as of late January.
 You guys have seen it all by now.
 The gains, the short ladder attacks, the manipulation in the media and so on.
 So, why hasn’t AMC squeezed yet?

 After all, we deserve an explanation.
-With so much DD out on YouTube some answers just aren’t being answered.
-Luckily, we do extensive research to provide you with value you won’t find anywhere else.
+With so much DD out on YouTube and Reddit, some answers just aren’t being answered.
+Luckily, extensive research is done here to provide you with value you won’t find anywhere else.

 Here’s what we know.